Stranger542/Argus-Core/README.md

 ALERT_TO=recipient_email_address@gmail.com
 ```
 - Use a Gmail app password for `SMTP_PASS` (see Google account security settings).
-- Never commit your `.env` file to GitHub.

 ### 5. Model Weights
 - Place your trained model weights (e.g., `fight_classifier.pth`) in the `models/` directory.